Have you ever found yourself saying “Why do I keep procrastinating?”

 I now know I have a choice

-I can now choose to leave things as they are or expand my level of sharing by taking risks and let go of the resistance.
+The choice available to me now is to leave things as they are or letting go of the experience.

-I do know that I have control and freedom over my actions and I will share things that make me happy, because I can!
+To know that I have control and freedom over my actions is reassuring.
+I can share things that make me happy, because I can!

-If you are happy and have no real issues, I would say, good for you and keep doing what you are doing.
-However, if there is something that is holding you back or that frustrates you or, in some way disempowers you, I invite you to give me a call.
+If you are happy and have no real issues, I would say, good for you.
+Keep doing what you are doing.

 Life Coach, Mentor and Procrastination Smasher!